DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/traffic-branch.md

      | yl-cluster10 | version | v1 |
      | yl-cluster20 | version | v2 |

-1. Click `Sidecar Management` -> `Workload Sidecar Management` in the left navigation bar to inject the sidecar into the helloworld workload of the two clusters.
+1. Click `Mesh Sidecar` -> `Workload Sidecar Management` in the left navigation bar to inject the sidecar into the helloworld workload of the two clusters.

 1. On the left navigation bar, click `Traffic Governance` -> `Target Rules` -> `Create` to create two service versions.